vurhanau/csharp-spiffe/README.md

-# CSharp SPIFFE Library
+# C# SPIFFE Library

 ## Overview

-The CSharp SPIFFE library provides functionality to interact with the Workload API to fetch X.509 and JWT SVIDs and Bundles.
+The C# SPIFFE library provides functionality to interact with the Workload API to fetch X.509 and JWT SVIDs and Bundles.

 This library contains two modules: